 1 part Sugar syrup (2:1 strength) 7.5ml / ¼oz

 Other bartenders make Daiquiris according to the classic Margarita formula using twice as much lime and sugar than Embury's recipe.
-Known as the "countdown" 3:2:1 formula), this was popular in London during the 1990s, partly driven by the ease of measuring due to UK jiggers being 25ml and 50ml.
+Known as the "countdown" 3:2:1 formula).
+Simular, but with a splash more rum is the 4:2:1 "London" formula, popular in London during the 1990s, partly driven by the ease of measuring due to UK jiggers being 25ml and 50ml.

 2 part Lime juice 25ml / 5/6oz